Last Updated on October 20, 2023 by admin

 Dogs sometimes come in contact with poison ivy, getting the plant’s irritating oils in their hair.
 Have you ever petted such a dog and later broken out with poison ivy?
 Cases of this affliction have been traced to a dog.
 Also, some persons with allergies have found that a dog will cause them discomfort.
 When the dog is removed, they realize relief.

 Dogs can also get ringworm and may spread the fungi causing this skin disease to humans by contact.
 As The Complete Dog Book, an official publication of the American Kennel Club, notes: “Children who associate with affected dogs frequently become infected.”
 So dogs, even though they may be friendly, can be carriers of this highly contagious, although not serious, disease.
+Pet Blogs offers a treasure trove of knowledge about your beloved pets.

 Rabies, on the other hand, is the most dreaded of diseases.
 It is usually transmitted to humans by a dog bite, although the bite of other animals can also infect one.
 In the early stages a rabid dog may appear even more friendly than usual.
 But the dog may easily become irritated and, if picked up, may bite and transmit a disease almost certainly fatal.